-With the gap between puberty and entry into marriage getting ever wider, these young adults are turning more to casual encounters as a way to express and satisfy their sexual needs.
-In a comprehensive review of the status of research on casual sex, Kinsey Institute researcher Justin Garcia and his team from SUNY BInghampton (2012) concluded that “Hookups are part of a popular cultural shift that has infiltrated the lives of emerging adults throughout the Westernized world” (p.
+With the gap between puberty and entry into marriage getting ever wider, more “emerging adults" are turning to casual encounters as a way to express and satisfy their sexual needs.
+In a comprehensive review of the status of research on casual sex, Kinsey Institute researcher Justin Garcia and his team from Binghamton University (2012) concluded that “Hookups are part of a popular cultural shift that has infiltrated the lives of emerging adults throughout the Westernized world” (p.
 171).

 As reviewed by Garcia and his co-authors, there are plenty.
-For one thing, there’s the discomfort factor.
-Despite the flooding of media with messages that hookups are okay, if not desirable, people may feel that they’re doing something that violates their own internal standards.
-Feeling perhaps pressured to get involved because everyone else is, they may develop performance anxiety, setting the stage ironically enough for future sexual dysfunction.
-Other common reactions include regret or disappointment, confusion, and embarrassment, though some individuals report feeling proud, nervous, excited, and desirable or wanted.
-However, these feelings tended to be more positive before and during a hookup, and more negative afterward.)
+For one, there’s the discomfort factor.
+Despite the flood of media messages that hookups are okay, if not desirable, people may still feel that they’ve done something that violates their own internal standards.
+Feeling perhaps pressured to get involved because "everyone else is," they may develop performance anxiety, ironically setting the stage for future sexual dysfunction.
+Other common reactions include regret, disappointment, confusion, embarrassment, guilt, and low self-esteem, although other individuals certainly report feeling proud, nervous, excited, and desirable or wanted.
+(Feelings tended to be more positive before and during a hookup, and more negative afterward.)

-The upshot of the study is that we need to pay more attention to hookups at all levels, from the young men and women who gravitate toward these relationships, to parents, to college administrators, and to mental health professionals.
-If you’re someone who’s been involved in casual sex our findings, and those reported by Garcia and collaborators, suggest that you might want to think about how your sexual behavior might affect, and be affected by, your psychological well-being.
-We all seek gratifying and fulfilling intimate partnerships, and by knowing the benefits and risks of short-term encounters, you’ll increase your own chances of making these relationship dreams come true.
+We need to pay more attention to hookups at all levels, from the young men and women who gravitate toward these relationships, to parents, to college administrators, and to mental-health professionals.
+If you’re someone who’s been involved in casual sex, our findings, and those reported by Garcia and collaborators, suggest that you might want to think about how your sexual behavior might affect, and be affected by, your psychological well-being.
+We all seek gratifying and fulfilling intimate partnerships, and by knowing the benefits and risks of short-term encounters, you’ll increase your own chances of making these relationship goals come true.

 Follow me on Twitter @swhitbo for daily updates on psychology, health, and aging.
 Feel free to join my Facebook group, "Fulfillment at Any Age," to discuss today's blog, or to ask further questions about this posting.